 Select Project->Add Implementation to create a new implementation for the selected project.
-This selection displays the Implementation Options dialog box, where you define the implementation options for the project - see in the User GuideImplementation Options Command, on page 342.
+This selection displays the Implementation Options dialog box, where you define the implementation options for the project - see Implementation Options Command, on page 346.
 This is the same dialog box as that displayed by Project->Implementation Options, except that there is no list of Implementations to the right of the tabbed panels.